opulencephp/docs/console.md

 <h4 id="apprename">app:rename</h4>
 When you install RDev, the default namespace is "Project".
 Use this command to change this to something more fitting to your particular project.
 This will update namespaces, bootstrapper names, the directory under "app", and the composer.json PSR-4 settings.

+<h4 id="composerupdate">composer:update</h4>
+A common task is updating composer and dumping the autoload.
+Instead of having to run these commands manually, just run `php rdev composer:update`.

 <h4 id="make">make:*</h4>
 To make creating new classes as simple as possible, RDev supports several `make:*` commands to generate class files: